p1983-web/ms1-kayaking-project/README.md

 * Nav collapses on mobile
 * Has a log in area where users can chat online with members of the team and has the ability to share designs and discuss offers.
-* Has a “form submitted” status to give users peace of mind that the form has been sent correctly and sends the form to Plant Factory email.
+* Has a “form submitted” status to give users peace of mind that the form has been sent correctly and sends the form to a committee email.
-* Create an option for businesses to buy smaller plants online with a way to make online payments.
+* Create a membership area linked to an events provider.